Top 5 Places to Visit in the Highlands of Iceland | A Beginner's Guide

 What are the Icelandic Highlands?
 What are the best Icelandic Highland destinations?
 When are the Icelandic Highlands accessible?

-The Highlands is a centre of raw and powerful energy, where new lands are forged and old lands are pushed to the west and to the east, onto the North American and Eurasian tectonic plates.
+The Highlands is a center of raw and powerful energy, where new lands are forged and old lands are pushed to the west and to the east, onto the North American and Eurasian tectonic plates.

 Mostly formed during the last ice age, the southern highlands are the youngest part of this enchanted circle; and they encompass many of Iceland's most seductive nature reserves, which steadily attract adventure-seeking travellers during the peak of the summer season.